 McLaren’s recent trademark acquisitions suggest the McLaren SUV could take the name Solus, Sonic, or Aeron.
 However, it’s possible that the company is 3-4 years away from finalizing the name.
 The base price of the electric McLaren SUV could be close to GBP 350,000.

 McLaren is increasing its electrified portfolio until it’s ready to launch EVs.
 The company plans to launch the McLaren Artura plug-in hybrid supercar by the end of 2022.
 In two-three years, every new McLaren model will be a hybrid.
 “After 2022-23, I can’t see us launching any non-hybrid cars,” former McLaren CEO Mike Flewitt said in 2020.
 The P1 introduced in 2013 and the Speedtail unveiled in 2018 are the only hybrid cars McLaren has put on the roads till now.

 When McLaren stood strongly against EVs and SUVs

-Speaking to Australia’s Wheels magazine recently, Mike Flewitt, CEO, McLaren, talked about launching a McLaren SUV and a McLaren EV.
-Flewitt said that the company does get asked in some markets if it’s going to make an SUV and an EV.
+In December 2020, speaking to Australia’s Wheels magazine, Flewitt touched upon the McLaren SUV and the McLaren EV.
+He said that the company gets asked in some markets if it will make an SUV and an EV.
 “The answer is no, we’re not,” he continued.

-Flewitt said that McLaren focuses on motorsport, supercars and driver’s cars.
-Saying that “it is way too early to be stretching the brand into other areas,” he indicated that McLaren won’t be launching an SUV for several more years, if at all.
-Emission laws in main markets would compel it to launch an EV at some point, though, but that’s a talk of the distant future.
+Flewitt said McLaren focuses on motorsport, supercars, and driver’s cars.
+Saying that “it is way too early to be stretching the brand into other areas,” he indicated that McLaren wouldn’t be launching an SUV for several more years, if at all.
+However, it was always a question of when, not if, McLaren will launch a McLaren SUV (and a McLaren EV).

 Featured Image Source: McLaren